 - The Alcoholic: One of the digs turned up the body of a man who'd been buried clutching a beer pot, signifying that consumption of alcohol was probably very important to him.

-- Arrows on Fire: One of the experimental archeology sections was testing to see if fiery arrows hitting thatch would work in real life.
+- Arrows on Fire: One of the experimental archaeology sections was testing to see if fiery arrows hitting thatch would work in real life.
 Their conclusion was; yes, but only if whatever they hit was left to smolder for several hours.

 - Companion Cube: Phil's shovel.
 It talks to him you know, it has the experience and expertise.
 The shovel must be handled with care and respect at all times!
 As demonstrated here!

-- Dig Attack: The episode "Bridgenorth Castle" descibes how, in real-life, merely the threat of a Dig Attack could be a winning move.
+- Dig Attack: The episode "Bridgenorth Castle" describes how, in real-life, merely the threat of a Dig Attack could be a winning move.
 The attackers dug a tunnel underneath the castle, which the besieged defenders could hear being dug, and because there was no way to counter-attack they had to surrender or face being exploded by gunpowder placed there.
 They surrendered.

-- Early Installment Weirdness: In the first series, each episode begins with a member of the public reading a letter that they've written to the Time Team, asking them to come and dig up something in their local area.
+- In the first series, each episode begins with a member of the public reading a letter that they've written to the Time Team, asking them to come and dig up something in their local area.
 During the titles, Tony Robinson then introduces which members of the team will be involved in that particular dig.
 "This week's Time Team are..."

 - Iconic Outfit: Phil Harding is never seen without his manky old hat with a feather stuck in it, and is also usually seen in a ratty, holey, old green woollen sweater.
 Mick Aston was equally known for his colourful jumpers that he began wearing after a producer asked him to brighten up his outfits, to which he responded by wearing the most garish and hideous pieces of knitwear he could find.

 - Insistent Terminology: Tony and Phil got into an argument (and Running Gag) over the pronunciation of Mildenhall, with Tony pronouncing it phonetically and Phil continually correcting him that it was to be pronounced "Mine'all".